 I provide regular media commentary on issues that relate to European Politics (Brexit; populism; party politics and elections) alongside issues such as nationalism and identity politics.
 I am also on the CUHK Online Expert list and you can find my profile here.

-I have provided recent analysis to major news outlets such as the BBC, CNBC, CNBC Asia, Al Jazeera, South China Morning Post, Radio France Internationale, Bloomberg News, Politico, Yaxzhou Zhoukan (Asia Weekly), France 24, Ming Pao, Democratic Audit and LSE EUROPP, the Times, the Chinese General Chamber of Commerce alongside Radio Television Hong Kong TV, The Straits Times, The Hong Kong Economic Journal, Sputnik International, Newsweek, The National Interest, La Tercera, Zetland and the Globe Post on topics such as the Migration Crisis in Europe, Asian Politics; the rise of the far right, and Brexit, alongside election analysis on the UK, Dutch, French and German elections.
+I have provided recent analysis to major news outlets such as the BBC, CNN, CNBC, CNBC Asia, Al Jazeera, South China Morning Post, Radio France Internationale, Bloomberg News, Politico, Yaxzhou Zhoukan (Asia Weekly), France 24, Ming Pao, El Pais, Democratic Audit and LSE EUROPP, the Times, the Chinese General Chamber of Commerce alongside Radio Television Hong Kong TV, The Straits Times, The Hong Kong Economic Journal, Sputnik International, Newsweek, The National Interest, La Tercera, Zetland and the Globe Post on topics such as the Migration Crisis in Europe, Asian Politics; the rise of the far right, and Brexit, alongside European Election Analysis.

 Some recent examples of my media commentary can be found below.